Remember the challenging board game: Clue?

 That day turned into a day of writing and soul searching.
 By the end of the night, I had created my own ‘mission statement’ about who I wanted to be and how I was going to get there.
 This is what I wrote:

 “I will continue to grow emotionally, intellectually, and enjoy the journey that is my life.
 I intend on doing this by reflecting on past experiences, grasping new concepts, and seeing the bigger picture.
 My life’s adventure will continue to challenge me with possibilities and opportunities for which I will be grateful.
-My writings, my books (Beyond Breathing and See You at Sunset), will be a catalyst with which I will utilize to compassionately help those with grief and their own personal journey.
+My writings, my books (Beyond Breathing and See You at Sunset, Embracing the Beauty in the Broken), will be a catalyst with which I will utilize to compassionately help those with grief and their own personal journey.
 I will actively seek to be inspired, and I’ll aspire to be inspiring.
 I will live with purpose and meaning.
 I will continue to be a dedicated volunteer to the Cystic Fibrosis Foundation as a fundraiser, advocate, and voice for those who battle this disease.
 I will seek enjoyment and fulfillment in my personal life through reading thought-provoking books, writing with candor and contemplation, and spending quality time in meaningful conversations with family, friends, and complete strangers.
 My greatest source of strength comes from God and those who see my authentic truth.
 My quest is to evolve into the person I was meant to be, the person who has faced her childhood fears of inadequacy and now has the tenacity it takes and has learned the skills needed to face future unknown obstacles with courage and grace.
 I will strive to incorporate attributes like passion and perseverance, inspiration and motivation, friendship and love, in all aspects of my life.
 I will regularly focus on the importance of taking care of my mind, body, and soul while I pursue my objectives.
 I will trust myself not to lose faith in my ability to overcome challenges no matter how hard they may seem.
 My character goal is to be known for having integrity, persistence, and passion for life, knowing my most valuable commodity is my time, and my most cherished possession is the ability to love with all my heart.”

 Yup…that’s it.
 My mission.
 And now, I’m me on a mission.
 I read it every time I seem to need a booster shot of perspective.